BroadbandForum/usp-test/01-messages-and-path-names.md

       }
       ```

-2. Allow the EUT to send a Error.
+2. Allow the EUT to send an Error.

 3. Send a Get message to the EUT with a request path of
    `Device.LocalAgent.Subscription.<instance identifier from test setup>.`.